-Our intestines possess an intestinal lining that is semi-permeable.
-This lining acts as a barrier that allows certain substances to pass through while preventing others.
-Intestinal permeability should remain intact for the body to stay healthy.
+Our intestines possess a semi-permeable lining that acts as a barrier.
+It allows certain substances to pass through while preventing others from doing so.

 The mucus layer acts as a sieve, filtering what goes in and out of the gut.
 Additionally, it is in the mucus layer where regulatory and immune-sensing proteins are secreted.